Last Updated on November 21, 2022

 The lock housing and the cylinder both contain holes.
 These holes accommodate “bottom pins” like those shown in the photo.
 Those are the pins that come in contact with your key.

-When the working key is inserted into the lock, the top part of the bottom pins will be flush with the plug, as shown.
+In order for a lock to work, the cuts in the key have to be such that when the key is inserted into the lock, the top part of the bottom pins align flush with the plug, as shown.

 The bumps that are cut into the key will raise the key pins inside of the cylinder (shown in green) so that the key pins are flush with the cylinder.
 This is creates a shear line that allows the cylinder to rotate.